 Note: If the download URL string is long, the action choices for tap & hold may not be visible fully, especially on small screen devices, such as the 4-inch iPhone.
 You need to scroll through the list of available options and select the preferred one instead.

-The app could also serve as a file manager, with built-in document viewer for PDF, DOC, XLS, PPT, TXT, HTML and RTF file formats, ability to extract ZIP and RAR archives, photo viewer and media player.
+The app could also serve as a file manager, with a built-in document viewer for PDF, DOC, XLS, PPT, TXT, HTML, and RTF file formats, ability to extract ZIP and RAR archives, photo viewer, and media player.